keboola/connection-docs/extractors/other/simple-aws-s3/index.md

 }
 {% endhighlight %}

-### Setting Up a New AWS S3 Bucket
+### Set Up New AWS S3 Bucket

-Alternatively, you can use our [AWS CloudFormation template](https://github.com/keboola/s3-extractor/blob/master/aws-services.json) to create a new S3 bucket and a pair of users, one of which has write permissions and the other only read-only permissions.
+Alternatively, you can use our [AWS CloudFormation template](https://github.com/keboola/s3-extractor/blob/master/aws-services.json) to create a new S3 bucket and a pair of users one of which has write permissions and the other only read-only permissions.
 Give the write permissions to the application storing files in CSV and the read-only permissions to the S3 extractor.

-## Advanced
+## Advanced Options

 {: .image-popup}
 ![Screenshot - Advanced configuration](/extractors/other/simple-aws-s3/ui4.png)